emoreno619/first_angular/2-databinding.md

 Questions

     What does ng-model do?

+    Ng-model creates a new variable in the model that is named with whatever value is passed to ng-model.

     What is "dirty checking"?

+    "Dirty checking" is the process of watching certain variables for changes.
+For a list of variables within a scope, all of those variables will be checked until a change is noticed and the DOM is updated to reflect that change.

     Find a way to set the initial value of "name" as "BoJack"(without writing a controller).

+    ng-init

     What are those {{ }} expressions?
 Are they Handlebars?

+    The double curly braces represent binding, a core feature of Angular.
+The binding tells Angular that it should evaluate an expression and insert the result into the DOM in place of the binding.
+Rather than a one-time insert, as we'll see in the next steps, a binding will result in efficient continuous updates whenever the result of the expression evaluation changes.

     Explain what 2-way data binding is.

+    2-way data binding allows models and views to be connected and simluatneously updated.
+So a change to a model on the DOM is reflected in the model and similarly a change in the model is reflected on the DOM in concert.

     BONUS: Research the $digest loop

 Resources: